binarymist/binarymist/README.md

 ## whoami

-Kim Carter: &nbsp; 20 years experience providing Software Engineers with the confidence needed to produce software with the right level of security
+Kim Carter: &nbsp; 20 years experience providing Software Engineering Teams with the confidence needed to produce software with the right level of security

 <br>